-Elana holds a doctorate in education and sociology/anthropoligy with a specialty in gender from Hebrew University of Jerusalem, and wrote her dissertation on the identity development of adolescent religious girls in school.
+Originally from New York and a graduate of The Yeshivah and Flatbush and then Barnard College, Elana holds a New York State HS Social Studies teaching certificate, a Master's Degree in Jewish Education from Hebrew University of Jerusalem, and a doctorate in education and sociology/anthropology with a specialty in gender studies from Hebrew University of Jerusalem.
+She wrote her dissertation on the identity development of adolescent religious girls in school.
 She went on to do post-doctoral research, thanks to a grant from the Hadassah Brandeis Institute, on the "other" side of the partition so to speak, i.e., on identities of Orthodox men.
 This research became the book, The Men's Section: Orthodox Jewish Men in an Egalitarian World, (Hadassah Brandeis Institute, UPNE, 2011) which won the 2012 National Jewish Book Council award in the area of Women's Studies.

 Elana's second book, Educating in the Divine Image: Gender Issues in Orthodox Jewish Day Schools, co-authored with Dr Chaya Rosenfeld Gorsetman, released in October 2013 (Hadassah Brandeis Institute, UPNE), won the National Jewish Book Council Award in the area of education and identity.

-Elana's third book The War on Women in Israel: How religious radicalism is smothering the voice of a nation, was released by Sourcebooks in Sept 2014 to great acclaim.
+Elana's third book The War on Women in Israel: The story of Religious Radicalism and the Women Fighting for Freedom, was released by Sourcebooks in Sept 2014 to great acclaim.

-Elana has also taught these subjects in institutes of higher education: the Florence Melton Adult Mini-school in Melbourne, Australia, the Schechter Institute for Jewish Studies, the Efrata Teacher Training College, the Bar Ilan University Gender Studies Department, and Young Judea.
-Her Master's Degree is in Jewish Education from Hebrew University, and her BA is from Barnard College, where she majored in political science and received a New York State teaching certificate in high school social studies.
+Elana has also taught these subjects in institutes of higher education: the Florence Melton Adult Mini-school in Melbourne, Australia, the Schechter Institute for Jewish Studies, the Efrata Teacher Training College, the Bar Ilan University Gender Studies Department, Young Judea, and more.
+She is regularly invited to speak on these topics at conferences and programs around the world, as well as to work with institutions on issues of gender, society, and creating compassionate cultures.

-Originally from Brooklyn, New York, and a graduate of the Yeshivah of Flatbush, Elana moved to Israel in 1993 and today lives in Modi'in, Israel with her ever-supportive spouse Jacob and their children.
+Elana moved to Israel in 1993, spent three years living in Melbourne, Australia, and today lives in Modi'in, Israel with her spouse Jacob and their children.